Philadelphia Workers' Compensation Attorney

-If an injured worker is severely hurt and is not getting better anytime soon, even with treatment, it does not make much sense to settle the case for a lump sum because the insurance company would no longer be responsible for paying for work related medical treatment.
-However, if the injured worker is getting better and does not need a lot of treatment it makes sense to settle the case.
-It is important to know that insurance companies go to great lengths investigate cases, they do not like to pay an Injured Worker any longer than they have to.
+If an injured worker is severely hurt and is not getting better anytime soon, even with treatment, it does not make much sense to settle the case for a lump sum because the insurance company would no longer be responsible for paying for work-related medical treatment.
+However, if the Injured Worker is getting better, and does not need a lot of treatment, it makes sense to settle the case.
+It is important to know that insurance companies go to great lengths to investigate cases, and they do not like to pay an Injured Worker any longer than they have to.
 If an injured worker is getting better the insurance company will attempt cut off the benefits by filing various petitions.
 This means going to court to testify, taking doctors’ depositions, and having other experts testify.
-Injured workers also want to move on with their lives and suffering through years of litigation is not a good way to move on.
+Injured workers also want to move on with their lives, and suffering through years of litigation is not a good way to move on.

 A Workers’ Compensation case can be worth quite a bit of money, and it is important to know your rights if you have been injured on the job.
-The attorneys at Greg Prosmushkin, P.C. have experience in winning cases for injured workers and also negotiating favorable settlements if it is in the injured worker’s best interest.
-If you have been injured at work call Greg Prosmushkin, P.C. for a free consultation.
+The attorneys at Greg Prosmushkin, P.C. have experience in winning many cases for injured workers and also negotiating favorable settlements, if it is in the injured worker’s best interest and needs.
+If you have been injured at work, call Greg Prosmushkin, P.C. for a free consultation.

 This content was written on behalf of Greg Prosmushkin.